-Undercover FBI agent Gracie Hart shows no signs of having any femininity in her demeanor or appearance.
-Generally a bright and capable agent, she is in trouble at work when she makes an error in judgment in a case which results in a near disaster.
+Undercover F.B.I.
+Agent Gracie Hart shows no signs of having any femininity in her demeanor or appearance.
+Generally a bright and capable Agent, she is in trouble at work when she makes an error in judgment in a case which results in a near disaster.
 As such, one of her by-the-books colleagues, Eric Matthews, who has never shown any inclination of thinking outside the box, is assigned to lead the high profile case of a terrorist coined The Citizen instead of her, while she is facing possible disciplinary action.
 Gracie pieces together the evidence to determine that The Citizen's next target will be the Miss United States beauty pageant.
 The pageant represents everything that Gracie abhors.
-Despite Gracie's mannish demeanor, Eric, with no other undercover female agent remotely fitting the demographic, assigns her to go undercover as a pageant contestant to see if she can flush out The Citizen, who is perhaps one of the other contestants.
+Despite Gracie's mannish demeanor, Eric, with no other undercover female Agent remotely fitting the demographic, assigns her to go undercover as a pageant contestant to see if she can flush out The Citizen, who is perhaps one of the other contestants.
 Although the pageant administration, led by ...Written by

 See more »

 6 of 6 people found this review helpful.